 Although the jar is a large 75 oz it seems strange that it only has an actual blending capacity of 32 oz which isn’t enormous, still plenty big enough for making a nice smoothie of course but it seems like a lot of wasted space.
 Presumably, it’s to allow space for whatever it’s blending to get pushed up the sides without coming flying out the top.

 But the best part?
-The price, it’s less than half the price of the Vitamix (at the time of writing this) yet can handle green veggies no problem at all, it’s just missing the capacity size, the self-cleaning and it doesn’t have quite as much control over the speeds of the blender.
+The price, it’s less than half the price of the Vitamix (at the time of writing this) yet can handle green veggies no problem at all, it’s just missing the capacity size, the self-cleaning and it doesn’t have quite the same speed control.

 - Includes 12,18 and 24 oz cups

 The Nutri Ninja BL455 is one of the most powerful personal blenders available to buy.
 It’s 1000 watts of power are just about enough to handle easy to make and take green smoothies.
 They won’t be completely smooth but definitely smooth enough, and especially smooth enough when you consider the drop in price tag compared to the two blenders above.

 The reason this is better at tackling greens than most personal blenders is the type of blades that are in it, they’re Ninja’s own pro extractor blades.
 These are very sharp (please be careful…) blades that are positioned to have maximum blending power breaking down anything you put into them.

 You also get three different cups with it so if there are a few of you in the house you can all make up your own smoothies the way you want them and take turns blending them up, good if there are a few fussy health enthusiasts involved.

 Overall the best personal blender you’re going to get for green smoothies.